Ireland In Music (TV programme): Locations

+The work of the performers is accompanied by aerial footage of Ireland, such as in Temple Bar, Adare Manor, and Navan Fort.

 Reception

-Director Donal Scannell wrote, “we know in Ireland just how crucial music is.
-Music makers occupy a special place in our society.
-Musicians are our moral pathfinders.
-They soak emotions up and channel what they feel into aural delights.
-Little do these music makers know how much pain they spare the rest of us.
-We all get to feast on the bounty of their hunt for truth.
-When times are good, we dance to their gorgeous cacophonies.
-When we mourn, we wrap ourselves in the warm blanket of their soothing sounds.”'.

-Writing in the Irish Examiner, Simon Price noted "the shift from live concerts to online streaming brought about by the pandemic has given audiences and artists an opportunity to enjoy high-quality original Irish music presented from national parks, stately homes, art galleries, iconic landmarks and other venues not ordinarily open to public performance...the crowning effort of this trend to date has been the production of Ireland In Music.”'.
+Writing in the Irish Examiner, Simon Price noted "the shift from live concerts to online streaming brought about by the pandemic has given audiences and artists an opportunity to enjoy high-quality original Irish music presented from national parks, stately homes, art galleries, iconic landmarks and other venues not ordinarily open to public performance...the crowning effort of this trend to date has been the production of Ireland In Music".

-Niall Gibbons, Chief Executive of Tourism Ireland, said "music is a fundamental part of contemporary Irish culture and a really important component of the holiday experience here for our overseas visitors.
-Tourism Ireland was therefore delighted to support the Ireland in Music series - showcasing some of our emerging and well-known artists against the backdrop of our spectacular landscapes to a global audience.”'.
+Niall Gibbons, Chief Executive of Tourism Ireland, said that his organisation was "delighted to support the Ireland in Music series - showcasing some of our emerging and well-known artists against the backdrop of our spectacular landscapes to a global audience"..